Liver Function Test: A Complete Overview

 Elevated levels of aspartate transaminase (AST) and alanine transaminase (ALT) are significant indicators that can provide valuable information about liver health, according to MedlinePlus.
 They note that these enzymes are released into the bloodstream when liver cells are injured, making their elevated presence a key marker for liver issues.
 Conditions that can cause increased AST and ALT levels include acute or chronic hepatitis, fatty liver disease, cirrhosis, and liver damage due to alcohol or drug use, according to MedlinePlus.
 In some cases, elevated levels may also indicate liver injury from non-liver-related conditions, such as muscle damage or heart disease.
 It is essential to consult with your healthcare provider to determine the underlying cause of the elevated enzyme levels and to develop an appropriate treatment plan, according to MedlinePlus.

-Liver function tests are diagnostic tools that measure various substances produced by the liver to assess its health and performance.
+Liver function tests are diagnostic tools that measure various substances produced by the liver.
+They are crucial for evaluating liver health and performance, and can indicate potential liver conditions.

-• What conditions can liver function tests detect?
+What kind of liver conditions can these tests detect?

-Liver function tests can detect a range of conditions including hepatitis, cirrhosis, fatty liver disease, and liver cancer.
+These tests can detect a range of liver conditions, including hepatitis, cirrhosis, fatty liver disease, and liver cancer.

-• What do elevated levels of AST and ALT indicate?
+What do elevated levels of aspartate transaminase (AST) and alanine transaminase (ALT) indicate?

 Liver function tests are typically performed through a blood test.